JayGibran/url-shortify/README.md

 similar to [TinyURL.com][tinyurl] and [bitly.com][bitly], plus basic statistics over the data.

 # Features
-- Development based on Spring Boot and use MongoDB as persistence storage.
+- Development based on Spring Boot, Redis and MongoDB.
 - Support for building on docker-compose.
 - Providing REST APIs for shortening a URL and get the original URL.
 - Providing extended REST APIs for data statistics, such as the total hits, last access date and etc.